Nebula Genomics: History

 Nebula Genomics was co-founded in 2018 by George Church, geneticist at Harvard Medical School.
 In August 2018, Nebula Genomics announced a seed funding round of $4.3 million led by Khosla Ventures.
-In September 2019, the company announced it intended to deploy an anonymous genetic testing service.
 In February 2020, Nebula Genomics began offering high-coverage whole-genome sequencing for $299 internationally.
 The service also requires a subscription to Nebula Explore.

 On 11 August 2021, ProPhase Labs, a diversified medical science and technology company, announced the acquisition of Nebula Genomics by its recently formed subsidiary, ProPhase Precision Medicine, Inc., for about $14.6 million in a combination of ProPhase Labs common stock and cash.

+In 2024, Nebula's parent company, ProPhase Labs, expanded its genomics segment by forming a new subsidiary, DNA Complete, Inc. DNA Complete, which launched in November 2024, offers a direct-to-consumer genetic testing service.
+ProPhase Labs stated that the new service utilizes Nebula Genomics' laboratory, in addition to other labs, for its sample sequencing.

 Privacy concerns

 Relationship with BGI Group

 BGI Group is a Chinese life sciences company that has been part of many controversies, especially regarding genetic data.
 One of these concerns one of the most popular prenatal test in the world, Reuters found out that it has been developed with the involvement of Chinese's army, People's Liberation Army (PLA), and has been used to collect genetic data from millions of women.
 George Church, the co-founder of Nebula Genomics, has served on the BGI Group's scientific advisory board since 2007.
-In 2017, BGI established the George Church Institute of Regenesis, a research collaboration between Church’s lab and about a dozen staffers at BGI in China.
-On 18 February 2020, Nebula Genomics has also announced that has partnered up with BGI: the salive samples sent for decoding to Nebula Genomics are then sent by the company to BGI labs in Hong Kong for sequencing, although nowadays Nebula Genomics states in its FAQs that the samples are sequenced in Europe.
+In 2017, BGI established the George Church Institute of Regenesis, a research collaboration between Church's lab and about a dozen staffers at BGI in China.
+On 18 February 2020, Nebula Genomics also announced that it had partnered up with BGI: saliva samples sent for decoding to Nebula Genomics are sent by the company to BGI labs in Hong Kong for sequencing.
+In 2022 Nebula Genomics stated in its FAQs that the samples are sequenced in Europe.
+However, in 2023 no specific statement of sequencing location exists in the FAQs.
 Nebula Genomics said that this partnership is made to bring down the cost of whole-genome sequencing since normally it has a cost that makes it inaccessible to most people.